Wolfgang Tillmans with Peter Török

 Peter Török is Professor of Optical Physics at Imperial College London.
 His research interests include the theory of electromagnetic problems, diffraction, focusing and microscopy with especial emphasis on confocal microscopy and optical data storage.
 He is also concerned with finding new applications for adaptive optics, which is a well-established method in astronomy, but is also being used in eye imaging where, in combination with high power pulsed lasers, it provides a novel approach to eye surgery.

-The Scientific Fundamentals of Photography Part 1: Optics and lenses
+The Scientific Fundamentals of Photography Part 2: Digital imaging

-Wolfgang Tillmans talks with Peter Török, Professor in optics at Imperial College London, to introduce the technical workings of photography at a scientific level.
+The second of two discussions between Wolfgang Tillmans and Peter Török, Professor in Optics at Imperial College London, introducing the technical workings of photography at a scientific level.

-Drawing on examples from the artist’s work, Tillmans will put his unanswered questions about how photography works to Török, who will analyse these and illustrate what is happening at a particle and physical level.
-In this first discussion they will focus on optics and lenses in an effort to understand such phenomena as distortion, chromatic aberration and vignetting.
+Drawing on examples from the artist's work, Tillmans puts his unanswered questions about how photography works to Török, who will analyse these and illustrate what is happening at a particle and physical level.
+In this discussion the focus is on digital imaging and look at, for instance, CCD sensors and issues to do with representing the image, for example the task of depicting the visible spectrum, the effect of too little or too much light, and the impact of hot and cold temperature.

 Concessions: 50% off (limited availability)